 I went to Student Support where I met a great lady called Philippa.
 I saw her on a regular basis while my mum was sick and she told me I could apply for the Manchester Hardship Fund which can help pay for rent, books and things like that.

-Support from the Manchester Hardship Fund
+Support from the Living Cost Support Fund

 I applied and they accepted my application which was a big relief.

 The help I received from the Living Cost Support Fund made a massive difference.
 There was already so much going on at the time and it meant that I did not have additional stress.